juhp/dnf-repo/README.md

 But you can also prepend `^`/append `$` (or both) to match a repo name from its beginning/end (or exactly).

-You can also use glob patterns to match repo names: see the [supported Glob syntax](https://hackage.haskell.org/package/Glob/docs/System-FilePath-Glob.html#v:compile).
+You can also use glob patterns to match one or more repo names: see the [supported Glob syntax](https://hackage.haskell.org/package/Glob/docs/System-FilePath-Glob.html#v:compile).

+Note that initial `^` and final `$` also work together with glob patterns, even though they are not part of the Glob library.

 ## Installation
 A copr repo is available: